kanuriharsha/notification/README.md

 # Push Notification Demo

-A complete web push notification implementation with a modern UI, featuring service workers, VAPID authentication, and a Node.js backend.
+A complete web push notification implementation designed for **restaurants, hotels, and food delivery**.
+Features real-time order notifications that work even when the browser is closed, with automatic sound alerts and vibration.

 ## Features

+✅ **Restaurant order notifications with sound** (works when browser is closed)
+✅ **Strong vibration alerts** for instant attention
+✅ **Customer order page** at `/order` with menu selection
+✅ **Kitchen broadcast page** at `/notifi` to send to all devices
 ✅ Enable/disable push notifications with toggle switch
-✅ Request browser notification permission
 ✅ Subscribe to push notifications
-✅ Send push messages from the browser
-✅ **Admin broadcast page at `/notifi` to send to ALL devices**
-✅ **Notifications work even when browser is closed**
+✅ **Notifications work even when browser/phone is closed**
-✅ **Text-to-speech announcements**
+✅ **Text-to-speech announcements** (when browser is open)
 ✅ Display subscription details and VAPID keys
-✅ Generate CURL commands for testing
-✅ Support for aes128gcm and aesgcm content encoding
-✅ Beautiful, responsive UI with gradient design
+✅ Beautiful, responsive UI
-✅ Backend API for managing subscriptions and sending notifications
+✅ Backend API for managing subscriptions

 ## Prerequisites